dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

   - as a star collapses into a singularity, there's a point where atoms converge into a soup of neutrons and then smaller and smaller subatomic particles
-  - at some time, there as to be a spatial arrangement, then at a later time, it's suddenly a singularity? that's a discontinuity in space-time
+  - at some time, there as to be a spatial arrangement. then, at a later time, it's suddenly a singularity? that's a discontinuity in space-time.
   - what if the change in states of matter eventually leads to some kind of inversion of space (or space-time)
     - (?) as the mass approaches the state of pure energy, it becomes